mostafamedhat1983/ODC-project/README.md

 ### 7. Deploy with Ansible
 Runs an Ansible playbook to configure EC2 instances.
-first change key permission to 600 to restict access to it, then run the ansible playbook 'docker-install.yaml' file
+first change key permission to 600 to restrict access to it, then run the ansible playbook 'docker-install.yaml' file
 ```groovy
 stage('Run Ansible Playbook') {
     steps {